 Assessment and Monitoring

 Maths is assessed through on going formative and summative assessment and moderated against National Curriculum standards.
-White Rose Maths Arithmetic and Reasoning and Problem Solving papers are completed each half term to track progress against the content domains outlined in the framework.
+White Rose Maths Arithmetic and Reasoning and Problem Solving papers are completed to track progress against the content domains outlined in the framework.